-Currently the REMP involves routinely monitoring five permanent sites in the southern Firth of Thames and three sites in Whaingaroa (Raglan) Harbour.
+Currently the REMP involves routinely monitoring five permanent sites in the southern Firth of Thames, three sites in Whaingaroa (Raglan) Harbour and five sites in Tairua Harbour.
 The ecological component is based on monitoring a suite of 26 "indicator" species/taxa characteristic of intertidal communities.
-Sampling involves the collection of 12 replicate core samples (13 cm diameter and 15 cm deep) from a permanent 100 m area at each permanent Macro fauna are separated from the sediment by sieving (500 μm mesh), preserved with 70% isopropyl alcohol (in tap water) and stained with 0.1% Rose Bengal.
+Sampling involves the collection of 10 - 12 replicate core samples (13 cm diameter and 15 cm deep) from a permanent $5625 - 10,000 \text{ m}^2$ area at each permanent site.
+Macro fauna are separated from the sediment by sieving (500 μm mesh), preserved with 70% isopropyl alcohol (in tap water) and stained with 0.1% Rose Bengal.
 In the laboratory, the macro fauna are sorted, and the indicator species/taxa identified and counted.
 The sediment component of the REMP involves the collection of sediment samples from each site for the analysis of a suite of parameters including surface sediment grain size distribution, organic matter content and pigment concentration.
-The rate of deposition/erosion at each site is measured using square concrete tiles (0.3 x 0.3 m) buried to a depth of 0.2 m, where the distance from the sediment surface to the plate is measured using knitting needles.
+The rate of deposition/erosion at each site (in Whaingaroa (Raglan) Harbour and Firth of Thames) is measured using square concrete tiles (0.3 x 0.3 m) buried to a depth of 0.2 m, where the distance from the sediment surface to the plate is measured using knitting needles.
 Macro benthic community composition and measured sediment variables are analysed using multivariate statistics.
 Trends in environmental gradients and macro benthic communities can then be used to infer estuary health.
+A dedicated website for the Regional Estuary Monitoring Programme can be found at www.waikatoregion.govt.nz/REMP.